Risk-based Treatment Assignment

 - ETV6-RUNX1 (t(12;21) cryptic translocation, formerly known as TEL-AML1)

-- CRLF2 and JAK mutation: Overexpression of CRLF2, a cytokine receptor gene located on the pseudoautosomal regions of the sex chromosomes, has been identified in 5% to 10% of cases of B-precursor ALL.[124,125] Chromosomal abnormalities described in cases with CRLF2 overexpression include translocations of the IgH locus (chromosome 14) to CRLF2 and interstitial deletions in pseudoautosomal regions of the sex chromosomes, resulting in a PDRY8-CRLF2 fusion.[124-126] CRLF2 abnormalities are strongly associated with the presence of IKZF1 deletions and JAK mutations;[125,126] they are also more common in children with Down syndrome.
-The results of several retrospective studies suggest that CRLF2 abnormalities may have adverse prognostic significance, although none have established it as an independent predictor of outcome.[124-126]
+- CRLF2 and JAK mutations: Genomic alterations in CRLF2, a cytokine receptor gene located on the pseudoautosomal regions of the sex chromosomes, have been identified in 5% to 10% of cases of B-precursor ALL.[168,169] The chromosomal abnormalities that commonly lead to CRLF2 overexpression include translocations of the IgH locus (chromosome 14) to CRLF2 and interstitial deletions in pseudoautosomal regions of the sex chromosomes, resulting in a P2RY8-CRLF2 fusion.[168-171] CRLF2 abnormalities are strongly associated with the presence of IKZF1 deletions and JAK mutations;[54,162,169-171] they are also more common in children with Down syndrome.
+The results of several retrospective studies suggest that CRLF2 abnormalities may have adverse prognostic significance, although studies differ on whether CRLF2 maintains significance when other prognostic factors are considered using multivariate analysis.[155,168-170,172] However, point mutations within kinase genes are uncommon among Ph-like cases, except for JAK1 and JAK2.
+Additionally, there is controversy about whether prognosis should be analyzed based on CRLF2 overexpression or on the presence of CRLF2 genomic alterations.[155,172]

 - Gene polymorphisms in drug metabolic pathways